Tieske/philips-hue.lua/doc_topics/01-introduction.md

 # 1. Introduction

-This software bridge to the Hue system will connect and synchronise data with the Hue system.
+This client to the Hue system will connect and synchronise data with the Hue system.
 This will be done in a 2 step process:

 1. Connect to the Hue event stream
 2. Load all resources available on the Hue bridge (to create an initial state)
 3. Start processing the events from the event stream, to keep the state up to date

-The Hue software bridge will also emit events based on changes in either Hue resources, or the (connection) state of the software bridge itself.
+The client will also emit events based on changes in either Hue resources, or the (connection) state of the client itself.

 For the flow of events check the `"status"` events section below.

 ## 1.1 Hue resource state

-The bridg eobject will have 2 main keys for accessing Hue resources;
+The client will have 2 main keys for accessing Hue resources;

 1. `"resources"` which is a table of all resources indexed by their UUID.
 2. `"types"` which has subtable by resource type.
 Eg. `"light"`, `"scene"`, or `"grouped_light"`.
 Each of those sub-tables is indexed by the UUID again, and contains only the resources of that specific type.